While SIBO is quite the buzzword these days, it is not always truly present clinically.

 So if you have been suffering with chronic bloating, gas, and intestinal discomfort that doesn’t seem to have a rhyme or reason to it – you may benefit from having yourself evaluated for SIBO and related disorders.

-In the worst case scenario, having yourself tested may give you some functional information on your gut and metabolism that you can act on today to balance the gut, optimize wellness, & prevent later problems from developing.
+In the worst case scenario, having yourself tested for SIBO, organic acids, or general microbiome health may give you some functional information on your gut and metabolism that you can act on today to balance the gut, optimize wellness, & prevent later problems from developing.